yaronf/I-D/STAR/draft-ietf-acme-star.md

 The server MUST NOT issue any additional certificates for this Order beyond its auto-renewal end-date.

 Immediately after the Order expires, the server MUST respond with 403 (Forbidden) to any requests to the star-certificate endpoint.
-The response SHOULD provide additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:recurrentOrderExpired".
+The response SHOULD provide additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:autoRenewalExpired".
 Note that the Order resource's state remains "valid", as per the base protocol.

 ## Negotiating an unauthenticated GET
 {: #certificate-get-nego }